 You know the feeling.
 A tiny sore starts brewing inside your mouth; before you know it, every sip of coffee or bite of a sandwich feels like you’re chewing glass.
 Canker sores—those small, painful ulcers that show up inside your cheeks, on your lips, or under your tongue—might be harmless, but they’re anything but forgettable.
-Let’s unpack what they are, what causes them, and how I help patients find relief when one of these sneaky little swords shows up.
+Let’s unpack what they are, what causes them, and how, as a dentist in Los Angeles, CA, I help patients find relief when one of these sneaky little swords shows up.

 They typically last 7 to 14 days, and while they usually go away on their own, they can make eating, drinking, and talking feel like a battle.